Lifaon/42_RT/README.md

 ```
 $ ./rt 'file_name' -client 'IP host'
 ```
 Once the programm is running, you can move `W A S D` and rotate `I J K L` the camera.
 You can anti-alias `O` or pixelate `P` the display.
 You can also press `ESC` to quit the programm.
+Those are hotkeys implemented to save time searching for _that_ particular display.
+The UI allows you to do everything you need.

 ## Features
 ### Basics